andyjgao/andyjgao/content/projects/pomotab.md

 ## Problem

-I built this Chrome Extension after I could not find an extension that offered a simple Pomodoro Timer with no extra frills.
-Almost every extension I installed was feature bloated and did not serve my use-case of a simple, minimal Pomodoro Timer.
+I built this Chrome Extension after not being able to find an extension that offered a simple Pomodoro Timer _without feature bloat_.
+Almost every extension I installed was riddled with additional functions and did not serve my use-case of a simple, minimal Pomodoro Timer.

 ## Goal